abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 // can print "HelloWorld" or "WorldHello" because there are two threads - the one we created and one having main()

 // calling start() implicitly calls run()
-// Also if we use run() on line 2 above, it won't start a new thread and moreover it will just execute task in a synchronous way in main() thread only printing "HelloWorld"
+// Also if we use run() on line 2 above, it won't start a new thread and moreover it will just execute task in a non-concurrent synchronous way in main() thread only printing "HelloWorld"

 // calling start() twice on same thread throws IllegalStateException, but we can call run() multiple times
 ```